 Fresh or frozen shrimps can be used for this recipe.
 To defrost frozen shrimps, thaw them by washing a few times with tap water or soaking in tap water for about 10 minutes, until they reach room temperature.
 Leaving frozen shrimps to thaw naturally (on the kitchen counter) will make the shrimps go limp and mushy.

-How to make fried shrimps
+How to make fried shrimps with panko

 Full printable recipe below!